ivoa-std/volute-migration/README.rst

 HTML and other files, making it easier to have everything well-structured in one place.

+This script will also add the recommended `CC-BY-SA 4.0 license <LICENSE>`_ to the repository.
+This license lets others remix, tweak, and build upon your work even for commercial purposes, as long as they credit you and license their new creations under the identical terms.

 3. Create a github repository and push
 ======================================